Tariffs aren't keeping Walmart from attracting shoppers and outpacing Target

 The retailer said roughly one-third of deliveries from its U.S. stores in recent weeks were orders requesting delivery in three hours or less, and 20% of those orders made it to customers in a half-hour or under.

-Despite Walmart’s solid quarter, its stock price was down close to 5% late Thursday morning as its earnings per share came in below what analysts had expected.
+Despite Walmart’s solid quarter, its stock price was down 5% in early afternoon trading as its earnings per share came in below what analysts had expected.
 Analysts were expecting 73 cents per share on sales of $175.93 billion for the quarter, according to FactSet.

 Per share results, excluding effects of charges related to certain legal matters and from business restructuring, was 68 cents, Walmart said.